 Risk Informed Decision Making

 Risk informed decision making (RIDM) is a critical and integral part of how we design, build, and operate our TSFs.
-By understanding and assessing the risks associated with a TSF, we can more effectively protect our people, host communities, and the environment.
+By understanding and assessing the risks associated with a TSF, we can more effectively protect our people, local communities, and the environment.

 RIDM is informed by the Tailings Standard and consists of three primary elements: